dawei-hu/speech-enhancement-CNN/README.md

 - [Enhanced sample](test/enhanced_test_20250701_01.wav)
 - [Clean sample](test/clean_test_20250701_01.wav)

-The noise is noticeably reduced, but the speech sounds muffled and there are some noticeable grainy artifacts in the background.
+The noise is noticeably reduced, but the speech sounds muffled and there are some noticeable grainy artefacts in the background.

 ## Future Work
 Training dataset diversity needs to be increased with speech audio of more people and mixed at more SNR levels.
-CNN model needs to have more complex structure.
+The CNN model needs to have a more complex structure.
 U-Net or CRN architectures are considered.